-December 2016 - 2017 JSHS Regional Symposium registration opens - Students and faculty - Register here!
+December 2017 - 2018 JSHS Regional Symposium registration opens - High School students and faculty - Register here

 Dr. Bill Rebeck, Professor of Neuroscience